-Subsequent Events
+> Subsequent Events

 Management has evaluated all events subsequent to the balance sheet date and through the report date, which is the date these financial statements were available to be issued.
-Management determined that there were no subsequent events that require disclosure.
+Management determined there are no subsequent events which require disclosure.